shadenshabayek/hidden_opinions_2022/README.md

-# Code for the working paper: Hidden Opinions, Shaden Shabayek.
+### Script for the working paper: Hidden Opinions, Shaden Shabayek.